projectara/greybus-spec/source/hardware_model.rst

   <glossary-secondary-interface>` Interface to the Module, setting
   ORDER.

-No actions have been taken to boot the module, communicate with it via
+No actions have been taken to boot the Module, communicate with it via
 |unipro|, etc. That is, in the ATTACHED Lifecycle State, the Interface
 State is otherwise identical to its :ref:`initial state
 <hardware-model-initial-states>`.